-Lynchburg College has received a $20,000 grant from the Verizon Foundation through a program of the Virginia Foundation for Independent Colleges for enhanced use of technology in K-12 education.
+University of Lynchburg has received a $20,000 grant from the Verizon Foundation through a program of the Virginia Foundation for Independent Colleges for enhanced use of technology in K-12 education.

 LC is one of five Virginia schools to receive a $20,000 “Teaching with Today’s Technology” grant.
-Lynchburg College will use its grant to:
+University of Lynchburg will use its grant to:

 • Enhance technology training for education faculty.
 This specialized training will feature Verizon’s educators’ website Thinkfinity;

 • Enhance technology training within existing education courses; and